ErpNetDocs/dev/security/trusted-applications.md

 > [!note]
 >When someone uses Basic Authentication, it would be considered as access from this app.

-### Impersonate As Community/Internal User Allowed
+### Impersonate As Community / Internal User Allowed

 Allows the app to request login from a community (external) or internal user.

-If both options are OFF, the app would not be allowed to request a user to be authenticated.
+When both options are OFF, the app would not be allowed to request a user to be authenticated.
 This is a common scenario for service applications with no UI.

 If any or both options are ON, the app is allowed to impersonate, e.g. request login.